marama09/PUBG-Exploratory-Data-Analysis-EDA-/README.md

 In this project what we want is analyzing the data and find out what affects the player's win by answering some questions such as:
 * Who are the highest win (Solos, Duos or Squads)?
 * What is the amount of work as a team between players?
-*What is the average of person that kills many players ?
+* What is the average person that kills many players? ?
 * How many  99% of people kills have?
 * How many most kills are recorded?
 * What is the impact of damage on the number of kills?
 * What's the best strategy to win in PUBG?
 Should you sit in one spot and hide your way into victory, or do you need to be the top shot?
 * Does killing more people increases the chance of winning the game?